 This application is largely the same as the Subclass 820/801, including the two-stage application process.
 The crucial difference is that it takes place outside of Australia, rather than in the country.

 Sponsorship Obligations for an Australian Partner Visa

 For all Australian Partner Visas, applicants must be sponsored by their Australian partner.
 The predominant expectations for Australian sponsors are as follows:

 - Can support their partner with settling into the country.
 Whether this is financially, to provide accommodation, provide support if your partner requires English language courses, etc.

-During this global crisis, we’re aware that many potential sponsors have unfortunately been stood down or made redundant.
-We’d like to reassure sponsors that we don’t believe this will affect their ability to sponsor their partners and this can be addressed if questioned by the Department.
+During the difficulties in the recent pandemic and global crisis, we were aware that many potential sponsors had unfortunately been stood down or made redundant.
+This does not necessarily affect their ability to sponsor their partners and this can be addressed if questioned by the Department.

 About The Author